Yolande Tano, Ph.D.

-Born on July 17, 1953, in Grand-Bassam (Ivory Coast) to Alphonse Bouah Kamon (father and bailiff), and Thérèse Bouah Kamon (mother andschoolmistress), Yolande Tano married Neuw Abby Tano on February 17, 1979, and are blessed with three children, (Cédric Laetitia and Olivia).
-Professor Yolande Tano (nee Bouah Kamon), is a retired Associate Professor, an expert in Private Law at the Félix Houphouët Boigny University of Abidjan, and a Senior Advisor in the Ministry of African Integration and the Ivorians of the Diaspora and is the first female to receive a doctorate in private law in Cote d’Ivoire.
+Born on July 17, 1953, in Grand-Bassam (Ivory Coast) to Alphonse Bouah Kamon (father and bailiff), and Thérèse Bouah Kamon (mother and schoolmistress), Yolande Tano married Neuw Abby Tano on February 17, 1979, and was blessed with three children, (Cédric, Laetitia and Olivia).
+Professor Yolande Tano (nee Bouah Kamon), is a retired Associate Professor, an expert in Private Law at the Félix Houphouët Boigny University of Abidjan, and a Senior Advisor in the Ministry of African Integration and the Ivorians of the Diaspora.
+She is the first female to receive a doctorate in private law in Cote d’Ivoire.

-Professor Tano began her studies at the RAN Public Primary School, Abidjan. and pursued secondary studies at the Lycée Sainte-Marie in Cocody-Abidjan, and completed her Advanced-Level exams in June 1971 with a specialization in philosophy and languages..
+Professor Tano began her studies at the RAN Public Primary School, Abidjan, pursued secondary studies at the Lycée Sainte-Marie in Cocody-Abidjan, and completed her Advanced-Level exams in June 1971 with a specialization in philosophy and languages...
 She initially intended to study German but was forced to abandon her dream because at the time no cooperation, nor ties between Germany and Ivory Coast existed.
-Therefore, followed the family tradition and opted for legalstudies instead.
+Therefore, she followed the family tradition and opted for legal studies instead.
 Professor Tano subsequently enrolled at the Faculty of Law of the University of Cocody in Abidjan from 1971 to 1975 and obtained a master's degree in business law, and subsequently a Diploma of Advanced Studies in Private Law (DEA) in Rennes in 1977.
-Upon returning home, she becamean Assistant Lecturer in private law at the University of Cocody in 1977.
+Upon returning home, she became an Assistant Lecturer in private law at the University of Cocody in 1977.
 However, Professor Tano did not rest on her laurels.
 On the contrary, she aimed higher.

-Professor Tano, was also appointed Vice-President of the University of Abobo-Adjamé, which specializes in Natural Sciences, Physical Sciences, and Environmental Management.
-Although this position has nothing to do with the law, Professor Tano performed well at the helm of this University, which also required the set up of a new training program and research structures as stipulated by the aw on Higher Education and Research.
-She has held permanent membershipof the French Institute of International Legal Experts since 2006.
+Professor Tano was also appointed Vice-President of the University of Abobo-Adjamé, which specializes in Natural Sciences, Physical Sciences, and Environmental Management.
+Although this position has nothing to do with the law, Professor Tano performed well at the helm of this University, which also required the set up of a new training program and research structures as stipulated by the law on Higher Education and Research.
+She has held permanent membership of the French Institute of International Legal Experts since 2006.

-Since her call to the bar in 2001, Professor Tano has not particularly practised law.
-Prior to being called to the Bar, between 1986 to 1994, she worked as an associate consultant with a firm of lawyers, Kangah and Associates, and was then in charge of processing Business law files, which included drafting, decision-making, negotiating, and providing legal assistance.
+Since her call to the bar in 2001, Professor Tano has not particularly practiced law.
+Before being called to the Bar, between 1986 to 1994, she worked as an associate consultant with a firm of lawyers, Kangah and Associates, and was then in charge of processing Business law files, which included drafting, decision-making, negotiating, and providing legal assistance.

 Professor Tano effectively combined her legal and judicial professions with administrative functions.
 Her motivation was not that of financial allure but rather the desire to use her expertise for the benefit of her country.
 She was a member of the National Prospective Commission of Côte d'Ivoire 2025 and Rapporteur of the Office of the said Commission from 1993 to 1995; Technical Advisor to the Ministry in charge of institutional relations and member of the jury of the Research Prize at the Ministry of Higher Education and Scientific Research between 1994 and 1999.
 She also chaired the Legal and Economic Sciences Committee from 1995 to 2016.

-Professor Tano's has also used her expertise at an international level.
+Professor Tano has also used her expertise at an international level.
 She has very often been part of Ivorian delegations to the United Nations General Assembly.
 In this capacity, Professor Tano participated in the development of the International Criminal Court.
 In addition, in her personal capacity, Professor Tano was the representative of Côte d'Ivoire as a signatory to the United Nations Convention on the Rights of the Child.
-She travelled to Canada and the United States, where she conducted a comparative study of the legal systems of the afore-mentioned countries.
-She focused on the common law and the American judicial system, encountered several attorneys and visited various prisons in different states. .
+She traveled to Canada and the United States, where she conducted a comparative study of the legal systems of the aforementioned countries.
+She focused on the common law and the American judicial system, encountered several attorneys, and visited various prisons in different states.